P\'{o}lya-type inequalities on spheres and hemispheres: Auxiliary results

 We will use the following Stirling bounds for $n!$.
 For any positive real $x>0$ there exists some $0<\theta <1$ such that \cite[6.1.38]{A}, $ \Gamma(x+1)= \sqrt{2\pi} x^{x+\frac{1}{2}}e^{-x+ \frac{\theta}{12x}}$.
 Hence, for any $n\geq 1$ we have

 The next two lemmas are also crucial tools for our eigenvalues estimates.
-The first of these relates to bounds for the quotients of two $\Gamma$ functions, but we were not able to find this result in the literature -- see~\cite[Theorem 2]{jame} for similar results. \begin{lemma} For any positive real number $K$ we have
+The first of these gives sharp upper and lower bounds for the quotients of two $\Gamma$ functions, which we were not able to find in the literature -- see~\cite[Theorem 2]{jame} for similar results. \begin{lemma} For any positive real number $K$ we have